konimbo/API-Documentation/v1/integration.md

 }
 ```
 this function must return a JSON object.
-it is used to define a data object that saves whatever data we want, to use later in the rest of the script.
+it is used to define a data object that saves whatever data we want, to use later in the rest of the script (and integration)

-in the example above we return a JSON object that contains a key name "order_id" that contains request["params"]["order"]["id"] value in it.
+in the example above we return a JSON object that contains a key named "order_id" that contains request["params"]["order"]["id"] value in it.
 (this request data comes from a WEBHOOK but we will explain what that is later)

 * request